Football Official

 Am I starting to lose my mind or was the rule in the NFL at one time that if there was defensive pass interfernce in the opposing team's endzone, it was an automatic TD?
 I remember it but nobody I've asked so far seems to.

-Asked by DCCop58 about 8 years ago
+Asked by DCCop58 over 8 years ago

 I cannot comment on your mental state but I have never heard of that as a rule.
 It seems very odd.
 There are rules in high school and college that allow a referee to award a penalty - including a score - for situations not specifically covered by rule.
 For example, a runner is going down the opposition's sideline waaaaaay ahead of any defender when an opposing team staff member runs out and tackles him.
 Referee could award a score.